Skip to Content

 Natural Colors of Geodes

-Geodes are sedimentary or volcanic rocks with an internal cavity that is lined with crystals and agate bands.
+Geodes are sedimentary or volcanic rocks with an internal cavity lined with crystals and agate bands.
 The crystals and bands are formed by different minerals and silica precipitation, which are responsible for their natural color.
 Additional elements and impurities mixed with the minerals result in the unique colors of the geodes.

 The agate layers form concentric bands and are commonly grayish or brownish earth tones.
 They can have colorful shades because of specific mineral constituents distributed within the stone.
 Some common examples are: